October 25, 2019

 What, then, is the value of a certification?
 Unlike degree courses, which are governed by legislation, code academy certifications can include anything.
 That may change in the future, but right now it raises serious questions for recruiters.

-Now we have lots of coders with academy certifications applying for positions, but are we really any better off?
+Now we have lots of coders, developers, engineers with academy certifications applying for positions, but are we really any better off?
 There might be more coders out there than there used to be, but the demand has continued to skyrocket.
 The skills shortage is just as real as ever.

 Likewise, for an industry desperately craving new blood, coding bootcamps are doing wonders to provide young people and career-changers a solid basis in desperately needed tech skills.
 Some companies even work with code academies/bootcamps to develop courses specifically for their entry-level needs.
 But what about those who don’t get hired by their code academy clients upon course completion?